 But attributing all of The Dream Hunter‘s success would be a disgrace to Yoshitaka Amano.
 At once both graceful and poetic, his watercolor illustrations compliment the times quality of the narrative, evoking a dreamlike state that invites the reader into the setting, and allows them to feel the story in a more emotional way.

-His artwork isn’t realistic not like a comic book, but rather something you’d hanging up in art museum.
+His artwork isn’t realistic like a comic book, but rather something you’d see hanging up in an art museum.
 The illustrations are striking in their muted colors and and clashing figures.
 They also have the aura of a dream, haunting and evocative.
-You could easily mistake them for an ancient Japanese artwork, that’s how removed they are from any modern art.
+You could easily mistake them for an ancient Japanese artwork–that’s how removed they are from any modern art.
 This further reinforces the antique narrative of the tale.

 All that I say, however, can’t do justice the work as a whole.
 The Dream Hunters, like any other great Sandman tale, must be experienced with a worn spine and a candle light, preferably alone.
-Like a dream that defies logic, you’ll get lost in a narrative that takes you to unexpected places, but yet still feel relevant.
-It’s what makes The Dream Hunters great literature, and all the more rewarding.
+Like a dream that defies logic, you’ll get lost in a narrative that takes you to unexpected places but yet still feel like Earth.
+It’s what makes The Dream Hunters great literature.
+And all the more rewarding.